 Aside from sucking up a lot of computing power, Edge running on Chromium has answered a lot of users’ needs for functionality and features.
 But there’s still a lot to account for in terms of the browser’s privacy protections.
 It’s our assessment that Firefox is still a better choice for most people to use in their daily lives, based not only on functionality but more importantly on our transparency in how we collect user data, what exactly we collect, and what we do with it.
 Because our parent company is Mozilla, a non-profit organization dedicated to internet privacy and freedom, we simply have a different set of priorities when it comes to users’ data.

-The bottom line is that while we suggest using Firefox, the best browser for you ultimately will be the one that fits your individual needs with extension support, browsing tools customization, speed, privacy and security.
+The bottom line is that while we suggest using Firefox, the best browser for you ultimately will be the one that fits your individual needs with extension support, browser customization, speed, privacy and security.

 The comparisons made here were done so with default settings and across browser release versions as follows: